thavel/nyuki/README.md

 [![Circle CI](https://img.shields.io/circleci/project/optiflows/nyuki/master.svg)](https://circleci.com/gh/optiflows/nyuki) [![pypi version](http://img.shields.io/pypi/v/nyuki.svg)](https://pypi.python.org/pypi/nyuki) [![pypi download week](http://img.shields.io/pypi/dw/nyuki.svg)](https://pypi.python.org/pypi/nyuki)

 ## tl;dr
-A lightweight library designed to build nyukis (Python 3.4 only!).
-It provides features that shall help developers with managing the following topics while developing a nyuki:
+A lightweight Python library designed to implement agents (aka nyukis).
+It provides features that shall help developers with managing the following topics:

-* Expose features through the own nyuki RESTful API
+* Expose service features through a RESTful API
 * Communication between nyukis (over HTTP and XMPP)
 * Helpers for asyncio-based programming

 This library has been written with a focus on reliability and developer-friendliness.
 Its design promotes single-threaded and asynchronous coding style through the extensive use of the [Python asyncio](https://docs.python.org/3/library/asyncio.html) event loop.
 A single loop is used to manage HTTP and XMPP-based communications as well as executing internal logic.
+Nyukis are suited for Agent-Oriented Programming and very useful to build distributed systems and scalable services.

 ## What is a nyuki?
 A nyuki (a bee in Swahili) is an entity designed for real-time data processing (stream processing).
-Tying together several nyukis allows nearly unlimited use cases: from home automation (e.g. warm up my home when I'm <5 miles away) to smart industries (lower down pressure and notify staff upon reaching a temperature threshold).
+Tying together several nyukis allows nearly unlimited use cases: from home automation (e.g. warm up my home when you're less than 5 miles away) to smart industries (lower down pressure and notify staff upon reaching a temperature threshold).
 This is up to the developer to write his own user story!
 Following that philosophy, nyukis are the nuts and bolts that helped design [Surycat](http://www.surycat.com).

 Here is a list of core concepts tied to a nyuki:

 * A nyuki runs as a standalone process